Frequently Asked Questions about

 A: I pull from a variety of theories and techniques.
-I find Cognitive Behavioral Therapy, Solution Focused Therapy, Positive Psychology, Motivational Interviewing, Client-Centered Therapy, and Mindfulness techniques are often useful for my clients.
+I find Cognitive Behavioral Therapy, Solution Focused Therapy, Positive Psychology, Motivational Interviewing, Client-Centered Therapy, and Mindfulness techniques are often helpful for my clients.

 Q: Do you prescribe medication?

 A: No, I am not a medical doctor.
 Many of my patients find medication is helpful, but many of them also progress well in therapy without medication.
 If you want to be evaluated for psychiatric medication, either contact your primary care physician or a psychiatrist.
 If you are already taking medication, I can coordinate care with your doctor.

 Q: Are there any issues or types of clients that you DON’T work with?

 A: Due to state licensing laws, I can only provide therapy and counseling to individuals residing in California.
 I do not conduct child custody evaluations nor do I provide custody recommendations.
 I also don’t provide treatment for eating disorders, psychotic disorders (schizophrenia, schizoaffective disorder, etc), or personality disorders.